Make Your Office Reduce Plastic Waste!

 4. Involve the company procurement team

-The people responsible for procuring office supplies, whether it’s a procurement team or the office manager, will be some of your most valuable allies in the war against plastic in the office.
+The people responsible for procuring office supplies will be some of your most valuable allies in the war against plastic in the office.

 5. Talk to your suppliers